lilianngweta/aligners/README.md

   - To collect all the results and to create results tables and bar plot, run the Jupyter notebook ```create_results_tables_and_barplot.ipynb```.

+## Released datasets and trained aligner
+- Datasets that were used to train aligners can be found here https://huggingface.co/datasets/lilianngweta/aligners-datasets

+- A trained 7B ethical aligner will be released here https://huggingface.co/lilianngweta/ethical-aligner-7B

 ## Paper Citation

 ```